-Teacher education and school education have a symbiotic relationship.
-Developments in both these sectors mutually reinforce the concerns necessary for the qualitative improvement of the entire spectrum of education.
-Education reforms invariably accord highest priority to improve teacher effectiveness.
-It requires consistent up gradation of teacher education programmes.
-Over the last two decades in India, the issue of curriculum renewal and extended duration of secondary stage teacher education has received serious attention.
-A perusal of the various commissions reports of and committees indicate the preference for longer duration of B.Ed. programme.
+Teacher education and school education relationship. have a symbiotic Developments in both these sectors mutually reinforce the concerns necessary for the qualitative improvement of the entire spectrum of education.
+Education reforms invariably accord highest priority improve teacher effectiveness.
+It to requires consistent up gradation of teacher education programmes.
+Over the last two decades in India, the issue of curriculum extended duration renewal and of secondary stage teacher education has received serious attention.
+A perusal of the reports of various commissions and committees indicate the preference for longer duration of B.Ed. programme.
 It was also endorsed by the Hon'ble Supreme Court of India in its judgement on 15 June 1993.
-"The Teachers Training Institutes are meant to teach children of impressionable age and we cannot let loose on the innocent and unwary children the teachers who have not received proper and adequate training.
+"The Teachers Training Institutes teach children are meant to of impressionable age and we cannot let loose on the innocent and unwary children the teachers who have not received proper and adequate training.
 True, they will be required to pass the examination but that may not be enough.
 Training for a certain minimum period in a proper organised training institute is essential before a teacher may be duly launched."
-It was against this backdrop that the NCTE undertook a major exercise of developinga new National Curriculum Framework for Teacher Education which is both contextual and in tune with the emerging concerns and imperatives of the fast changing canvas of education both nationally and globally.
-Hence NCTE prepared the curriculum the framework for teacher education in 1998 and for the first time made the recommendation for beginning a two year B.Ed. programme to prepare quality teachers.
-Widely known as "NCTE Curriculum Framework-1998", it took stock of the context and concerns of teacher education ranging from 'constitutional goals' to 'commitment and performance in teacher education'; it emphasized the symbiotic relationship between pre-service and inservice teacher education and recommended updated curricula for teacher education for various levels of school education from the primary stage to the senior secondary stagefor academic and vocational streams.
+It was against this backdrop that the NCTE undertook a major exercise of developing a new National Curriculum Framework for Education which Teacher is both contextual and in tune with the emerging concerns and imperatives of the fast changing canvas of education both nationally and globally.
+Hence the NCTE prepared the curriculum framework for teacher education in 1998 and for the first time made the recommendation for beginning a two year B.Ed. programme to prepare quality teachers.
+Widely known as "NCTE Curriculum Framework-1998", it took stock of the context and concerns of teacher education ranging from 'constitutional goals' to 'commitment and performance in teacher education'; it emphasized the symbiotic relationship between pre-service and in-service teacher education and recommended updated curricula for teacher education for various levels of school education from the primary stage to the senior secondary stage- for academic and vocational streams.
 "Not to swim is to fall back" is a worthwhile and pragmatic approach to the task of curriculum updating.
 Indian education can no longer afford to remain a sleeping titan.
 'Update or perish' is the need of the time.
-Accordingly, the two year B.Ed. course aims at a complete development of the student - teacher; particularly in knowledge and skills individual care of the learner and also in methods and evaluation designed to facilitate learning.
+Accordingly, the two vear B.Ed. course aims at a complete development of the student-teacher; particularly in knowledge and skills, in individual care of the learner and also in methods and evaluation designed to facilitate learning.
 The course is divided into two parts.
-It aims at developing understanding of and competence to render disciplinary knowledge into forms relevant to stage specific understanding of teachinglearning situation apprehended through intensive study of conceptual explanations, observation and analysis of live classroom situations as well as hand-on experiences and longer duration of field experience.
-Interactive processes, i.e. group reflection, critical thinking and meaning making have been encouraged.
-The syllabus retains the essence of student-teachers being active participants in the learning process and prepares the student-teachers for facing the emerging challenges resulting out of globalisation and its consequences.
+It aims at developing understanding of and competence to render disciplinary knowledge into forms relevant specific understanding to stage of